High white blood cell count

 Definition

-A high white blood cell count is an increase in cells in the blood that fight infections.
+A high white blood cell count is a rise in the number of cells in the blood that fight infections.

-What's considered high in a white blood cell count varies from one lab to another.
-This is because laboratories set their own reference ranges based on the populations they serve.
-In general, for adults a count of more than 11,000 white blood cells in a microliter of blood is considered high.
+What's thought of as high in a white blood cell count varies from one lab to another.
+This is because labs set their own reference ranges based on the people they serve.
+Most often, a count of more than 11,000 white blood cells in a microliter of blood is thought to be high for adults.

 Causes

-A high white blood cell count usually means one of the following has increased the making of white blood cells:
+A high white blood cell count most often means one of the following has led to a rise in white blood cells:

 • An infection.